Faux non-vegetarian cuisine, Disneyland, street-side shopping, and a meeting with pandas — there's so much to do here

 While cable car rides are no novelty, the one that stretches 5.7 km and includes cars with transparent floors is.
 Ngong Ping 360 includes a cable car ride that begins at Tung Chung and takes you right up to the giant Tian Tan Buddha statue before bringing you back.

 A recent addition, launched in April this year, each ‘Crystal cabin' has a single piece of tempered glass for a bottom, has been built according to European standards, and can accommodate 10.
-While seeing your shoes resting on the treetops far below can be a little unnerving, the 25-minute experience will stay with you much longer.
+While seeing your shoes resting on the treetops far below can be a little unnerving, the 25-minute experience stays with you much longer.